Reporting, Investigating, and Resolving Sexual Misconduct, Relationship Violence, and Stalking- Complaints Against Students

 - IX.
 TIME FRAMES FOR RESOLUTION

-In an effort to maintain a safe learning, living, and working environment, NYU prohibits Sexual Harassment as defined by Title IX regulations; Sexual Assault; Dating Violence; Domestic Violence; Stalking; Sexual Exploitation; and Retaliation (“Prohibited Conduct”), as set forth in the Sexual Misconduct, Relationship Violence, and Stalking Policy (the “Policy”).
+In an effort to maintain a safe learning, living, and working environment, NYU prohibits Sexual Harassment as defined by Title IX regulations; Sexual Assault; Dating Violence; Domestic Violence; Stalking; Sexual Exploitation; and Retaliation (“Prohibited Conduct”), as set forth in the Sexual Misconduct, Relationship Violence, and Stalking Policy (the (the “Policy”).
 This document outlines NYU’s procedures for reporting, investigating, and resolving violations of the Policy following a report or Formal Complaint to NYU involving a Student as a Respondent (“Procedures”).
 These Procedures should be read in the context of the Policy and capitalized terms used in these Procedures, including forms of Prohibited Conduct, are defined in the Policy.
 As discussed below, these Procedures apply both to (1) complaints of Prohibited Conduct falling under the Title IX regulations (“Formal Complaints”) and (2) complaints of Prohibited Conduct that due to location, circumstances, and/or status of the Complainant fall outside the Title IX regulations but nevertheless fall within the scope and definitions of the Policy (“Non-Title IX Complaints”).

 Anyone who wishes to make a report of Prohibited Conduct against a Student is encouraged to contact the NYU Title IX Coordinator, the NYU Office of Equal Opportunity (“OEO”), the NYU Department of Public Safety, or the NYU Office of Student Conduct and Community Standards (“OSC”).
 Any individual may make a report of Prohibited Conduct against a Student regardless of affiliation with the University and regardless of whether or not the person reporting is the person alleged to have experienced the conduct.